 One of them was happy to tell us that at 26 she was not yet ready to get married “because I enjoy my freedom too much”.
 That is why she had already rejected the first boy that her parents had arranged for her to meet as a possible husband.

 They talked about which clothes and which sports are currently in fashion – apparently ten-pin bowling is out and tennis is in – a concept unfathomable to older citizens.
 They reported that the “younger generation” are less obedient, and prefer burgers and pizza to local food.
 And to my amazement they went out of their way to tell us that foreign lesbians and gays are very welcome on trips.
-This is despite the fact that while LGBT people are not de jure illegal in the penal code, they are effectively prohibited by obscenity and indecency laws and there are reports of executions, so couples have to be extremely covert.
+This is despite the fact that while LGBT people are not de jure illegal in the penal code, they are effectively prohibited from coming out by obscenity and indecency laws and there are reports of executions, so couples have to be extremely covert.

 It was incongruous, and deeply sad, that these modern women would then without blinking lecture us on the merits of revolutionary songs, socialist economic planning, collective farming, and putting the army at the centre of national life.
-And although it felt like a breakthrough of intimacy when one of them suggested we go swimming with her in the wonderful antique Changwangwon Olympic-sized pool, we were taken aback when she appeared in a 1950s modesty costume with hat and dress in canary yellow.
+And although it felt like a breakthrough of intimacy when one of them suggested we go swimming with her in the wonderful antique Changwangwon Olympic-sized pool, we were taken aback when she appeared from the changing rooms in a 1950s modesty costume with hat and dress in canary yellow.

 One of our guides told us she had graduated in British and American Studies and she was keen to understand what was going on in today’s turbulent politics.
 She wanted to know what the western media said would happen next between Trump and Kim, and Trump and Iran.
-She asked how Boris Johnson became prime minister.
-Well, I explained, there was no election, he was put there by a majority of his party’s members.
+She asked how Boris Johnson became Britain’s prime minister.
+Well, I explained, there was no national election, he was selected by a majority of his party’s members.
 “Like in China,” she responded.
 She also told us that she knew from local TV and foreign tourists that Johnson is “embarrassing” and “racist” and that Britain has gone “crazy”.
 She talked about the Hong Kong protests and could not understand how the airport is often allowed to be closed these days.

 Signs of change

-To our surprise, the iconic “traffic ladies”, hot but severe young women who stood in the middle of the road controlling vehicles with a firm stare and a point of their batons, are no more.
+To our surprise, Pyongyang’s iconic “traffic ladies”, hot but severe young women who stood in the middle of the road controlling vehicles with a firm stare and a point of their batons, are no more.
 They were finally swept away by the installation of traffic lights in 2018.
 All that remains are a few camply dressed men in jackets with flashing lights who patrol the main streets at night.
 Although most people still get about by bicycle, there are noticeably more cars, and taxis, on the newly tarmaced roads, despite petrol sanctions.

-Similarly, there are lots of new buildings all over the city, and panoramic views reveal a forrest of cranes putting up many more.
+Similarly, there are lots of new buildings all over the city, and panoramic views reveal a forest of cranes putting up many more.
 Of particular pride to our guides is Changjon Street in the Ryomyong neighbourhood, where a cluster of contemporary-looking apartment towers, in shades of bright green in keeping with the blues and reds and yellows of Pyongyang architecture, have sprung up, they say in the past twelve months.
 These stylish showcase skyscrapers apparently house 4,300 families at an average of four people per 100-120 square metre apartment.
 Our guides are especially anxious to tell us that they are CO2 neutral, they use solar and geo-thermal energy, and they recycle rain water.
 Which all makes Pyongyang feel very modern until you spot a flotilla of army trucks driving by.

-On our previous visit we were permitted into only one proper retail outlet, the Kwangbok Department Store, where we were given just €5 in local won currency to spend, and we had to return the change at the end.
+On our previous visit we were permitted into only one proper retail outlet, the Kwangbok Department Store, where we were given just €5 in the local won currency to spend, and we had to return the change at the end.
 This time we were allowed into many and could have as much won as we wanted.
 The exchange rate varied considerably, though: in local shops we got 8,000 won for €1, but in the hotel and stores with imported goods we got just 100.
-These places also accepted euros, dollars and Chinese renminbi, but not pounds.
+These places also accepted euros, dollars and Chinese renminbi, but not British pounds.